 Improving password best practices matters (a lot)

-Poor password management creates unnecessary risk for your users and your organization.
+Poor password management creates unnecessary risk for your users and your organisation.
 To underscore the potential risk to your business, simply consider that 77% of working adults responding to our survey for the “2022 State of the Phish” report admitted that they use employer-issued electronic devices for personal purposes, such as checking email, reading news stories, shopping online, and viewing and posting on social media channels.

-Equipping your users with password best practices, information, and skills that will enable them to become more diligent and vigilant about password protection and management, can help your organization significantly reduce the risk of data loss and account compromise.
+Equipping your users with password best practices, information, and skills that will enable them to become more diligent and vigilant about password protection and management, can help your organisation significantly reduce the risk of data loss and account compromise.
 You can prevent attackers from gaining easy access to sensitive data or critical information.
 And you can stop data breaches from spreading across multiple accounts that share passwords.

 As a starting point for improvement, try sharing this list of do’s and don’ts with your users to help them improve their approach to password setting for their devices and accounts.
 Let’s start with the “do’s”: